-4.2 Conducting an Assessment
+Conducting an Assessment

-Where a substance has been identified the Caretaker, in consultation with the substance user, will complete a COSSH Assessment Record Form (Appendix A).
+Where a substance has been identified the nominated employee, in consultation with the substance user, will complete a COSSH Assessment Record Form (Appendix A).
 Safety data sheets must be used in order to complete the assessment form.